 If you are unsure whether your dog has eaten enough chocolate to get sick, be sure to contact your vet immediately.
 No two dogs are the same, so the amounts listed here are all approximations.
 There is no room for guesswork when it comes to your dog's health.

 If your vet thinks your dog has ingested enough chocolate to be poisoned, you might need to induce vomiting.
-This will not be effective to avoid toxicity if it has been more than about an hour since your dog ate the chocolate.
+This will not be effective to avoid toxicity if it has been more than about an hour since your dog ate the chocolate and should never be attempted if your dogs is already acting sick.

 You may be able to induce vomiting at home using fresh hydrogen peroxide.
 However, your vet has drugs that can induce vomiting much more quickly and effectively that hydrogen peroxide.
-It's a good idea to always keep a bottle of unopened, unexpired hydrogen peroxide on hand in case of emergency.
-Be sure to follow your vet's recommendations regarding the administration of hydrogen peroxide for vomiting.
-In addition, if you are unable to get your dog to vomit within about 15 minutes, you should get to the nearest open vet office for help.
+In addition, if your dog has ingested a toxic amount of chocolate, additional treatment including intravenous fluids, administration of activated charcoal, and administration of medications to control symptoms such as vomiting, tremors, and elevated heart rate and blood pressure may also be needed.
+While, it's a good idea to always keep a bottle of unopened, unexpired hydrogen peroxide on hand in case of emergency, it is usually best, to bring your pet directly to your vet unless you are far away and can't get your pet there in time for inducing vomiting to be effective.